-Anthurium pendulifolium loves humidity of around 80% and flourishes the most in such moisture.
+Anthurium pendulifolium loves humidity around 80% and flourishes the most in such moisture.

-Just don’t mist them at night or the excess water won’t evaporate properly.
+Misting the plants occasionally also helps.
+Don’t mist them at night, otherwise, the excess water won’t evaporate properly.

 Grouping the plants is also considered a good practice.
 But, check the plants thoroughly for pests and diseases to avoid spread.